 Denial – The denial was that voice in my head repeating over and over.
 “I have breast cancer.”
 It didn’t stop until the first day of chemo.
 I guess that started to make things real.

 Bargaining – I skipped a year in getting a mammogram.
 I was forty-one, no close family history on my mother side.
 I didn’t remember there being any suspicions on the first one.
 What if I had gone the previous year.
 I should have.
-I shouldn’t have gotten my test at the first clinic.
-If I had, it wouldn’t have been caught in time.
+I shouldn’t have gotten my test done at that clinic in the beginning.
+If I hadn’t, it would have been diagnosed sooner.

 Anger – How could this happen to me?
 I tried so hard to be a good person and do everything right.
 Although doctors later say me being overweight and not having kids are signs.
 Tell that to all the other thin women with multiple children who have breast cancer.
 I do blame myself.